jlewi/foyle/tech_notes/tn003_learning_eval.md

 We still want the Agent to log the evaluation examples so we can use the logs and traces to evaluate the Agent.

 In the future we could potentially set the `eval` field in the request if we want to use the same server for both training and evaluation.
 For now, we'd probably run the Agent as a batch job and not start a server.

+## Alternatives

+### LLM Evaluation

+Using an LLM to evaluate the correctness of generated responses is another option.
+I'm not sure what advantage this would offer over the proposed metric.
+The proposed metric has the advantage that it is interpratable and deteriminstic.
+LLM scoring would introduce another dimension of complexity; in particular we'd potentially need to calibrarte the LLM to align its scores with human scoring.